Last Update: 12/1/2018

 ADAPTER, PILOT SHAFT BUSHING

-Transmission selection “may” determine your need for an adapter.
-If you elect to go “Automatic” the adapter is not applicable.
+Your transmission selection “will” determine whether or not you will need an adapter.
+For sure if you elect to go “Automatic” the adapter is not applicable.
 See PILOT Bearing.

-Various choices some like the 9” Spectre P/N 4770 Here is a nice Breather on SD Pace’s 2.8 V6.
+Various choices are available, here the 9” Spectre P/N 4770 is a nice choice on SD Pace’s 2.8 V6.

 Notice He is running an A/C unit too.
-Top hose to radiator modified as I recommended for a better fit down below with the modified Thermostat housing.
+Top hose connect from the water neck on the intake routed to the top left of radiator is one such modification recommended for a better fit down below with the modified Thermostat housing.
+More on the recommended options later.
 Not shown is his Electric Power Steering (EPS).
 Smart Guy:)

 AIR COMPRESSOR BRACKET